atyantjain/Alpha-mu-distribution-performance-analysis/README.md

 # Alpha-mu-distribution-performance-analysis
 This repository contains codes about the performance analysis of the Alpha-mu distribution channel model in free space optical communication

+THE CODES ARE MUPAD CODES TO BE RUN IN MATLAB

 Abreviations:
 OP = outage probablity
 CAV = Average Channel capacity